lampepfl/monadic-reflection/TUTORIAL.md

   return res2
 }
 ```
-This illustrates one historic motivation for CPS: it makes it very clear which function is evaluated exactly when.
-In the direct style version we can see that _first_ we evaluate `double(x)` and only when this call returns, we _then_ evaluate
+This illustrates one historic motivation for CPS: it makes it very clear which function is evaluated exactly in which order.
+In the direct style version, we can see that we _first_ evaluate `double(x)` and only when this call returns, we _then_ evaluate `double(res1)`.
-`double(res1)`.

 ### Control Effects
 However, there is another aspect to programs in CPS, which is much more important for this tutorial: writing a program in CPS gives us direct access to the continuation `k`.
 It is just a function like any other and we can call it directly, call it later, not call it, call it multiple times, and so on.
 You might be familiar with this in the context of webprogramming, where